TuNguyenSynapxe/fhir-data-validation/frontend/UNIFIED_RULE_ARCHITECTURE_COMPLETE.md

 - ✅ Edit mode uses same UI as create mode (no outdated UI)

 ### Phase 3: Delete Legacy Forms
+- ✅ Delete legacy RequiredResources (replaced by unified Resource rule)
-- [ ] Delete RequiredRuleForm.tsx
+- [ ] Delete RequiredRuleForm.tsx (if not already using unified RuleForm)
-- [ ] Delete PatternRuleForm.tsx
+- [ ] Delete PatternRuleForm.tsx (if not already using unified RuleForm)
-- [ ] Delete QuestionAnswerRuleForm.tsx
+- [ ] Delete QuestionAnswerRuleForm.tsx (if not already using unified RuleForm)
 - [ ] Update imports throughout codebase

 ### Phase 4: Add More Rule Types